 As we face a future of greater automation, an ageing workforce, continual change and dynamism across sectors, creating good work and quality jobs is a priority.
-This may be affected by a range of factors, including HR practices, the quality of people management and workers themselves.
+This may be affected by a range of factors, including HR practices, the quality of people management as well as the workers themselves.
 The CIPD’s annual UK Working Lives survey sets out to examine these factors, using seven critical dimensions of job quality.
 The resulting work equips policy makers, business leaders and managers, and individuals, with evidence and recommendations by which they can raise job quality and improve working lives.

-This concise briefing is a supplement to the main report, and is designed to provide people practitioners with an overview of the key findings as contextualised for the North of England.
-By drawing out the most notable data for each area, together with a curated selection of charts and ‘practice pointers’, this briefing will direct focus towards the most essential issues for action.
+This concise briefing is a supplement to the main report and designed to provide people practitioners with an overview of the key findings, as contextualised for the North of England.
+By drawing out the most notable data for each area, together with a charts and ‘practice pointers’, this briefing will direct focus towards the most essential issues for action.
 We encourage organisations to use these insights alongside the more detailed analysis of the main report to drive engagement and improvement in these critical aspects of practice, which in turn will support the growth of quality jobs for all.

 1. Work–life balance and flexible working